Pope: Early Christianity (c. 30–325)

 In AD 195, Pope Victor I, in what is seen as an exercise of Roman authority over other churches, excommunicated the Quartodecimans for observing Easter on the 14th of Nisan, the date of the Jewish Passover, a tradition handed down by John the Evangelist (see Easter controversy).
 Celebration of Easter on a Sunday, as insisted on by the pope, is the system that has prevailed (see computus).

-Early church fathers

-Cyprian of Carthage, in his letters, acknowledges the primacy of the Roman Church and its Bishop, stating that "the Bishop of Rome is the successor of Peter, who received the keys of the kingdom from the Lord."
-He also recognized the bishop of Rome as the successor of St. Peter in his Letter 55 (c.
-251 AD), which is addressed to Cornelius, and affirmed his unique authority in the early Christian Church.

-Irenaeus of Lyons in his book Against Heresies emphasizes the preeminent authority of the Church of Rome as a result of its apostolic origin.